mathemajician/AIQ/Readme.txt

 For the theory behind this see:

-Algorithmic Intelligence Quotient: A practical measure of machine intelligence by Shane Legg and Joel Veness, 2001
+An Approximation of the Universal Intelligence Measure by Shane Legg and Joel Veness, 2011

 and for the theory behind that see: